-3.1 Key Insight: Observing Queue Occupancy
+3.1 Observing Queue Occupancy

-A key issue with prior techniques is that they require brittle and resource-intensive flow manipulation to directly estimate the CWND and then perform classification.
-Our key insight is that we need not try to force network events to force a CCA to behave in some expected way, but rather we can observe CCAs in their natural habitat: at the bottleneck queue.
+A key issue with prior techniques is that they require brittle and resource-intensive flow manipulation to estimate the CWND, which is not directly observable, and then perform classification.
+Our key insight is that we need not try to force network events e.g. timeouts to force a CCA to behave in some expected way, but rather we can observe CCAs in their natural habitat: at the bottleneck queue.

 In order to observe the bottleneck queue occupancy when downloading data from a server, we insert our own switch with a deliberately slowed egress link between the server and the client using a testbed as shown in Fig. 2.
 Because the switch processes incoming packets at a speed much slower than upstream links, it becomes the connection bottleneck.
 The switch uses a queue of a chosen size and we configure it to record when packets are enqueued, dequeued, or dropped.
-We implement this switch using the BESS software switch [3], and the client issues pipelined HTTP requests to third party servers using h2load [6] to utilize the available bandwidth.
+We implement this switch using the BESS software switch [1], and the client issues pipelined HTTP requests to third party servers using h2load [4] to utilize the available bandwidth.